-When you factor in its comfy keyboard, great speakers, and 15+ hours of battery life on a single charge, the MacBook Pro 2021 (16-inch) is already a strong contender for one of the best MacBooks on the market and one of the best laptops, period.
+When you factor in its comfy keyboard, great speakers, and 15+ hours of battery life on a single charge, the MacBook Pro 2021 (16-inch) is one of the best MacBooks on the market and one of the best laptops, period.

-But now that the Touch Bar is gone, MagSafe charging is back, and the port array has been expanded with a few ports content creators could really use, it feels like this could easily be the best laptop for video editing you can buy right now.
+But now that the Touch Bar is gone, MagSafe charging is back, and the port array has been expanded with a few ports content creators could use, it's easily one of the best laptops for video editing you can buy.

 MacBook Pro 2021 (16-inch) review: Price and availability

-- Gets expensive fast, with prices topping out at $6k+
+- Got expensive fast, with prices topping out at $6K+

 MacBook Pro 2021 (16-inch) review: Specs